 The Braziers event was a failure then?
 Well, not quite.
 Actually, not even not not quite.
 Rather it became one in distant and increasingly selective memory.
 Nuttall’s book, the reader will remember, was not published till 1968, four years down the line, whereas the view from shortly after the conference was altogether more encouraging.

-The evidence for this assertion is again Laing’s letter to Joe Berke, undated as I’ve said, but clearly written in the days after the congress.
+The evidence for this assertion is again Laing’s letter to Joe Berke, undated as I’ve said, but clearly written in the days after the conference.
 Following the previously quoted lines about looking forward to a “long future of being together”, Laing adds the following passage:

 He [Trocchi] and David Cooper are trying to acquire an old 14th c. fortified manor, ex-home of Cardinal Wolsey, etc, in north London that would provide an initial base for Philadelphia-Sigma subversion and insurrection.
 We imagine that the Philadelphia Trust Centre would at the same time be the main Sigma Centre for Europe.(Laing, 8 Jul)